Join the top ranked mathematics school in Australia to undertake your postgraduate research!

 Postgraduate Directors' welcome

 "Welcome to the School of Mathematics and Statistics at UNSW.
 You'll find us relaxed, friendly and focussed on research excellence.
 Come and join us.
 For any questions, please email me."

-- Prof. David Warton, Director of Postgraduate Studies (Research)
+- A/Prof Ian Doust, Director of Postgraduate Studies (Research)